phly95/Deck-Upad/README.md

 If you wish to play 3DS games with the second screen, launch the Azahar fork **make sure Vulkan** is the rendering backend.
 Also, make sure to set the screen layout to "Deck-Upad Streaming" Feel free to also enable async shader compilation and disable async presentation in the settings for a better experience.
 Once you launch your 3DS game, the touch screen should automatically show up on your Steam Deck.

+## Troubleshooting

+Touch does not work in the Steam Deck when playing 3DS games: Make sure that the Steam input settings are configured to have the touch screen act as a left mouse click on the Steam Deck side.
+This can be found under "Action Sets"

 ## Acknowledgements

 Thanks to the following projects for providing reference material and functionality for making this a reality: